 - Currencies – Hungary is Forint, Austria is Euro, and Czech Republic is Koruna.
 Be sure to exchange your Foriant and Koruna in each of the countries back to the Euro before leaving, as some places further away in Europe will not exchange the currency.

-- If you are looking for apartments to rent in each of the cities you could use Airbnb, we used this for many other stays in Europe.
-If you haven’t used Airbnb before you can claim a credit here!
+- If you are looking for apartments to rent in each of the cities you could use VRBO, we used this for many other stays in Europe.

 - We also buy a guide book for every place we visit, which helps make it easy to look things up, a map and information about the places we are visiting without using phone data.
 Some of our favourites are Lonely Planet, Rough Guides and Rick Steve’s for Europe.